8080labs/ppscore/README.md

     - Name of the column x which acts as the feature
 - __y__ : str
     - Name of the column y which acts as the target
+- __platform_type__: str - potential values: 'sklearn', 'tensorflow'
+    The platform that is used to calculate the pps.
+It is efficient to choose tensorflow if you would like to utilize GPU or TPU available.
 - __sample__ : int or `None`
     - Number of rows for sampling.
 The sampling decreases the calculation time of the PPS.
     If `None` there will be no sampling.